durtal/betfaiR/README.md

 The `racing` object is now a dataframe of horse racing events, providing data that includes the event Id, event name, countryCode, timezone, venue, date, and the number of markets.

 The `account` method returns an environment with 4 methods for accessing data about your account, it requires your password, which will be checked against the password you entered when using `betfair`.
-You can also use the `bf_account` function which requires your username, password and api key.
-The `account` method can return your account statement, which can be `plot`ed, showing profit/loss over a set time period.
+You can also use the `bf_account` function which requires your username, password and api key (and will return the same environment as the `account` method via `betfair`).
+The `account` method can return your account statement, which can be passed to `plot`, showing profit/loss over a set time period, see the help pages about restricting a time period.

 ### PASSWORD and KEY